Prof. Jamal Lewis

 Dr. Kakwere holds an undergraduate degree in applied chemistry, a masters degree in polymers and surface coatings science and technology (Leeds University) and a PhD in polymer chemistry (University of Sydney).
 His research activities have focused on polymer chemistry (including synthetic organic chemistry).
 In addition to his PhD studies, he has completed four years of postdoctoral research in the following areas: (i) polymer synthesis via controlled polymerization techniques which incorporate reversible addition fragmentation chain transfer ( RAFT) polymerization, atom transfer radical polymerizations (ATRP), single electron transfer (SET) polymerization, ring opening polymerization (ROP) of cyclic esters/carbonates to generate (stimuli responsive) biodegradable polymers), (ii) application of polymers obtained by the aforementioned techniques in the design of (responsive) drug delivery systems, (iii) polymer self assembly in solution to generate nanostructured materials, (iv) fabrication of hybrid systems incorporating polymers and inorganic nanoparticles for drug delivery applications (nanomedicines) (v) surface modification of inorganic nanoparticles, (vi) synthetic organic chemistry and (vii) preparation of macromolecular chimeras (polymer/peptide conjugates).

-Melissa is a postdoctoral researcher in Lewis Lab.
+Melissa is a postdoctoral researcher and a Hartwell fellow in the Lewis Lab.
 She completed her undergraduate degree in Industrial Biotechnology at the University of Puerto Rico in Mayagüez.
 Then she did a PhD in Biomedical Engineering under the guidance of Dr. Carlos Rinaldi and Dr. Jon Dobson at the University of Florida.
 Her research was focused on developing a clinically translatable magnetic nanoparticle system for gene transfection.
 As a PhD student Melissa was a recipient of Robert T. Pittman Fellowship from the Institute for Cell and Tissue Science and Engineering at the University, and completed a certificate in Engineering Entrepreneurship.
 During this time she also co-founded and presided PResente Corp., a non-profit organization that drew together $100,000 worth of efforts from cities in Florida, Georgia, and California to send relief to Puerto Rico after hurricane María hit the island.
 She is now back to the bench developing a universal microparticle system as an effective prophylactic vaccine.
 When she is not trying to save the world, Melissa is either cooking, hiking, traveling or dancing.

 Rapeepat Sangsuwan Postdoctoral Scholar